thokis/ArchLinuxARM-Orange-Pi-Zero/README.md

 ###### STEP FOUR

 Now we need to write the U-boot image onto the SD.
-Run `cd u-boot` and `dd if=u-boot-sunxi-with-spl.bin of=/dev/sdX bs=1024 seek=8`.
+Run `dd if=u-boot-sunxi-with-spl.bin of=/dev/sdX bs=1024 seek=8`.
 If it doesn't spit out a error message I congratulate you.
 You are officially ready to stick that SD into your Orange Pi Zero and feeling proud.
 You are really the man ... or women if thats the case.

 ## Some usefull resources